We’ve all been there, trying to maximize time with a streamlined workflow that ends up taking hours anyway.

-Experts say that the best way to cull your images quickly is by doing it in a single go!
+Experts say that the best way to cull your photos quickly is by doing it in a single go!

 Our hope is that with AfterShoot; you can improve your workflow exponentially by letting it do the heavy lifting for you while you take back precious hours from your day to focus on things that are more important to you!

-AfterShoot is a fully automated image culling software that aims to cut down time you spend on culling and selecting your images.
+AfterShoot is a fully automated image culling software that aims to cut down time you spend on culling and selecting your photos.

 Unlike other AI-powered image culling solutions, AfterShoot runs locally on the user’s system and lets the user retain full control on the selections and make it extremely easy to review and edit the selections made by AfterShoot.

 With the help of AfterShoot, you can save hours and take back control of your time to focus on things that matter the most to you!
 Be it spending more time with the ones you love or working on growing your business.

 While automated culling is something that all genres of photographers might benefit from, the ideal target audience for AfterShoot is photographers who deal with a large volume of photos.

 This would make photographers shooting Weddings, Events, Portraits, and Journalism an ideal audience for AfterShoot.